 - Standardized test scores for 3rd through 8th grades ranked between the 75th – 95th percentiles

-- 12-time World Youth in Science in Engineering Regional Champions including 2012
+- World Youth in Science in Engineering Regional Champions for 15 years

-- 2011 and 2012 Sectional and Regional champions in the Class 1A Scholastic Bowl in addition to back to back 3rd place finishes at the state finals
+- Sectional and Regional champions in the Class 1A Scholastic Bowl

 The value of a strong Advanced Placement program is priceless for the college-bound student because it allows them to gain college credit upon passing the AP exam, plus it better prepares the student for college.
 No school in the marketplace offers more opportunity or has had more success with AP classes than Keith Country Day School.
 In recent years, the College Board rated Keith’s AP U.S. History course as the best in the world and its AP European History course the best in the United States.
-Sixty-four percent of our 11th and 12th graders took at least one AP exam during the 2011-12 school year and 24 students were recognized as AP scholars.
+Sixty-four percent of our 11th and 12th graders take at least one AP course with an 84% passing rate.

 In an accelerated academic setting, computers are tools used to enhance individual learning.
 Keith students begin working on a computer at age three and work in a computer lab at age four.
-By sixth grade, all students use a laptop computer at school throughout the day.
-Computers are accessible in every classroom and most rooms are outfitted with SMART boards.
+By third grade, all students use a laptop computer at school throughout the day.
 Now, more than ever, technology is a critical ingredient to a global education and connectivity is the new essential for students and parents to communicate and collaborate.
 At Keith, applications like Google Apps for Education and NetClassroom provide students, faculty and parents an array of customizable online tools to work together more effectively.